insure logo

 Powered by:

-Which Louisiana cities and ZIP codes are most expensive for car insurance?
+Which cities and ZIP codes in Louisiana are the most expensive for car insurance?

-Harvey has the most expensive ZIP codes for car insurance in Louisiana, with average annual premiums of $5,457.
+Harvey has the highest car insurance rates in Louisiana, with average premiums reaching $5,457 per year across its most expensive ZIP codes.

 CityZIP codeAverage annual premiumAverage monthly premium